 Men's vs Women's: Chamois, Fit, and Style

 Aside from the chamois, other differences mostly pertain to the cut.
 Women's shorts typically have a curvier cut and a higher rise.
 Women's bibs have shorter shoulder straps to accommodate a shorter torso and are wider set in the chest area.
-The leg grippers usually have a more generous cut so as not to cut off blood flow in thicker thighs (this is a key area of the fit that you want to get right).
+The leg grippers usually have a more generous cut to avoid cutting off blood flow in thicker thighs (this is a key area of the fit that you want to get right).

 It doesn't take long to understand the need for gender specific gear in this instance.
 Especially in the case of close-fitting gear that is meant to support intimate bits, differences in anatomy call for specially tailored cuts.

 A few other notes on fit can be universally helpful in finding the right pair of bike shorts.
 You want the leg cuffs to stay put, and most shorts achieve this by way of silicone grippers or compression cuffs, sometimes a combination of the two.
-I recommend going for the compression cuffs, as you avoid the hair pulling and skin gripping that can come with silicone strips.
-I'd also recommend looking for a pair of shorts that have a decent amount of compression overall to help increase blood circulation and support your muscles.
+We recommend looking for a pair of shorts that have a decent amount of compression overall to help increase blood circulation and support your muscles.

 The overall width of the cuff and the articulation of the silicone placement can change the comfort and effectiveness of leg grippers.